 Individualised Learner Record and Lifelong Learning Wales Record

-Confirmations of Acceptance to Study (CAS)
+Confirmation of Acceptance for Studies (CAS)

 Grants of extensions of leave to remain for study